November 30, 2011

 More than 65 schools in 30 states have enacted policies to prevent severe animal pain and distress, yet others have refused to adopt a policy and hundreds more have failed to indicate whether they already have—or would be willing—to make such a commitment.

 Please, be a voice for animals at university laboratories.
-Take action now »
+Find out where your school stands »